Olivia Culpo Shows Off Figure In Metallic Gold Sports Bra And Leggings On Instagram

 Although Culpo didn’t give any additional details about where the photo was published in her post today, it looks like it’s from a magazine spread.

-Three days ago, she posted a photo of herself on the cover of Modeliste magazine wearing a silver high-cut one-piece swimsuit.
-So, it looks like her recent photo is a part of that shoot.
-There also another photo on her feed from the Modeliste spread where she’s wearing an oversized orange jacket over what looks like a black high-cut leotard.
+Three days ago, she posted a photo of herself on the cover of Modeliste magazine wearing a silver high-cut one-piece swimsuit, so, it looks like her recent photo is a part of that shoot.
+There is also another photo on her feed from the Modeliste spread where she’s wearing an oversized orange jacket over what looks like a black high-cut leotard.

 In the interview with Modeliste, Culpo drops hints that she’s working on a “fashion project” but doesn’t give any additional information.
-The model/actress also revealed that she filmed a movie in Jamaica this summer but she didn’t disclose the name of it.
+The model/actress also revealed that she filmed a movie in Jamaica this summer but she didn’t disclose the title of the production.
 Culpo is currently in a movie called Reprisal with Bruce Willis and Frank Grillo that’s in theatres right now.

 “On a scale of one to ten, I try to always be pretty excited about life,” she said in a response to a question about how happy she is at this point in time.
 “So right now, I am a ten!”